JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Web3 Development Frameworks.md

 ## Backend Development

 Backend SDKs are equally important in the Web3 ecosystem, providing developers with tools for server-side blockchain interactions, data indexing, and API integration.
 These SDKs enable features such as transaction monitoring, webhook implementations, and efficient data querying from blockchain networks.
 They also handle important aspects like key management, transaction signing, and gas optimization on the server side.
 For example, [Thirdweb](https://portal.thirdweb.com/connect) provides a comprehensive backend SDK and engine suite that supports multiple platforms, including web, mobile, and game development.

+!!!Note

+    Since zkWasm currently only provides good support for Rust, we recommend developing microservices in other languages if your project requires them.
+For example, you can use JavaScript/TypeScript to build backend services that listen to events and interact with your zkWasm Rollup Application through RPC calls.

 ## Game Development Frameworks